svanderbleek/stack/doc/GUIDE.md

 3. Use the `--resolver` Stack option to ensure a specific GHC version and package set is used.

-Even with this configuration, it is still possible for local configuration files to impact `stack runghc`, which is why `stack script` is strongly recommended in general.
+Even with this configuration, it is still possible for configuration files to impact `stack runghc`, which is why `stack script` is strongly recommended in general.
 For those curious, here is an example with `runghc`: